sumit2011/sumit2011.github.io/javascript/index.md

 }
 ```
 ### The switch keyword
-A `switch` statement provides an alternative syntax that is easier to read and write.
-A switch statement looks like this:
+The `switch` statement is used to perform different actions based on different conditions, as an alternative to multiple `if...else` statements.

 ```javascript
 let groceryItem = "papaya";
 switch (groceryItem) {